Optomechanical quantum bus for donor spins in silicon: Spin-spin coupling via the phonon system

 averaged over all initial states $\phi$.
 In \cite{magesan_gate_2011} it was shown that the averaged gate fidelity can be written as

-Here $\mathcal{U}(\rho) = U\rho\, U^\dagger$ is the target unitary gate to be implemented, $d$ is the Hilbert space dimension of the input and output of the implemented channel $\Phi$, and $\{K_n\}_n$ is any set of Kraus operators for $\Phi$ such that $\Phi(\rho) = \sum_n K_n \rho K_n^\dagger$ for any initial state $\rho$.
+Here $\mathcal{U}(\phi) = U\phi\, U^\dagger$ is the target unitary gate to be implemented, $d$ is the Hilbert space dimension of the input and output of the implemented channel $\Phi$, and $\{K_n\}_n$ is any set of Kraus operators for $\Phi$ such that $\Phi(\phi) = \sum_n K_n \phi K_n^\dagger$ for any initial state $\phi$.
 After constructing the Choi matrix, we convert it into a corresponding set of Kraus operators and calculate the channel fidelity as in Eq.~\eqref{chanFidKraus}.
 The same is repeated for all interaction times and detuning-coupling strength combinations.

-In Fig. \ref{gateFid_groundState} we present the simulated gate fidelity with different coupling strengths and Rabi detunings with the resonator initially in the ground state, and in Fig. \ref{gateFid_1exc} with the resonator initialized to one thermal phonon population.
+In Fig. \ref{gateFid_groundState}(a) we present the simulated gate fidelity with different coupling strengths and Rabi detunings with the resonator initially in the ground state, and in Fig. \ref{gateFid_groundState}(b) with the resonator initialized to one thermal phonon population.
 The gate fidelity value is picked at the optimal interaction time found separately in the simulation for each detuning-coupling pair.

-As expected, the qubit and resonator linewidts in our master equation and the deviation from the dispersive assumption lead to optimal times that differ from the analytical expression above.
-For small coupling strengths, we see that the fidelity is not monotonic with Rabi detuning.
-This is explained by the competing effects of the dispersive assumption and the decoherence: Increasing the $| \Omega_R - \omega_m |/\lambda$ term on the interval [0,5] brings the system further to the dispersive regime.
-Beyond that, increasing detuning makes the interaction slower than decoherence, therefore decreasing the gate fidelity.
-It is clear that high gate fidelities can still be achieved in the $n_{th} = 0$ case at higher Rabi detunings and $\lambda$.
-This is because in that regime the interaction is faster than the decoherence and the large Rabi detuning allows obeying the dispersive assumption.
-This makes the gates slower, but the simulations show that this is not yet a limiting factor at the expected decoherence rates.
-More studies are still needed to extrapolate this to higher temperatures.
+As expected, the non-zero qubit and resonator linewidths and the deviation from the dispersive limit assumption cause the optimal gate implementation time to differ from the analytical expression above.
+In the $n_\text{th} = 0$ case we see that the fidelity is not monotonic with Rabi detuning.
+This is explained by the competing effects of the dispersive assumption and the decoherence: Increasing the $| \Omega_R - \omega_m |/\lambda$ term first brings the system further to the dispersive regime.
+Beyond the optimal value of $| \Omega_R - \omega_m |/\lambda$, increasing the detuning makes the gate slower and the decoherence starts to dominate, therefore decreasing the gate fidelity.
+The optimal value of $| \Omega_R - \omega_m |/\lambda$ is monotonic in $\lambda$, which is in line with the interplay between the dispersive regime condition and decoherence rate.
+In the $n_\text{th} = 1$ case, highest gate fidelities are achieved at higher Rabi detunings and $\lambda$.
+This is because the thermal population increases the Rabi detuning needed to obey the dispersive assumption.